rust-lang/rfcs/text/0000-c-unwind-abi.md

 Having separate ABIs for `"C"` and `"C unwind"` may make interface design more difficult, especially since this RFC [postpones][unresolved-questions] introducing coercions between function types using different ABIs.
+Conversely, a single ABI that "just works" with C++ (or any other language that may throw exceptions) would be simpler to learn and use than two separate ABIs.

-A single ABI that "just works" with C++ (or any other language that may throw exceptions) would be simpler to learn and use than two separate ABIs.
+This RFC preserves an existing inconsistency between the `"Rust"` ABI (which is the default for all functions without an explicit ABI string) and the other existing ABIs: no ABI string without the word `unwind` will permit unwinding, except the `"Rust"` ABI, which will permit unwinding, but only when compiled with `panic=unwind`.
+Making other ABIs consistent with the `"Rust"` ABI by permitting them to unwind by default (and possibly either introducing a new `"C unwind"` ABI or an annotation akin to C++'s `noexcept` to explicitly prohibit unwinding) would also be a safer default, since it would prevent undefined behavior when interfacing with external libraries that may throw exceptions.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives